kunitsyn/antlr4/runtime/Cpp/README.md

 If you are compiling with cmake, the minimum version required is cmake 2.8.

+If yoy are compiling with GCC, the minimum version is g++ 5.0.

 #### Compiling on Windows
 Simply open the VS solution (VS 2013+) and build it.